elixir-lang/elixir/README.md

 ### Method Visibility

 Now that we know the difference between local and remote calls we can take a better look at method visibility.
-Elixir provides three different visibilities: *public*, *protected* and *private*.
+Elixir provides two different visibilities: *public* and *private*.
 All methods are public by default, this means that a method can be called from anywhere, at any time:

     module Example
       def public_method